eta-lang/dhall-eta/README.md

 The main class to compile dhall expressions and get java objects is the class `org.dhall.eta.Input`.

-* The class has methods to compile simple types:
+* The class has methods to compile simple types and convert them to java:

 ```java
 jshell> import org.dhall.eta.Input